 Since as far back as fifth-century B.C.
 Athens, playwrights have plucked the family tree for the fruits of comedy and tragedy.
-And while changing customs and technology have altered every aspect of our lives, the family remains a basic unit of society, source material for dramatists today.
+From Sophocles to Shakespeare, bloodlines equal plot lines.
+And while changing customs and technology have altered every aspect of our lives, the family remains a basic unit of society, source material for dramatists today, from Broadway shows to Off-Off experiments.
 To compile this ranked list, we had to narrow the category a bit, to American nonmusical works.
 It’s worth noting that a significant number of the titles—and many in the top ten—are by dead white males from the previous century.
 Either that means the genre had its heyday 70-odd years ago, or family dramas by women and playwrights of color will make their impact on the canon in the years to come.
+Some, iike Young Jean Lee and Katori Hall, already have.
 At any rate, everyone is welcome at the table.